-The case was identified on Monday 16 November in an individual who was already in compulsory isolation following their arrival at Ascension on Friday 13 November.
-They were tested as part of AIGs routine testing protocols for those who enter small group isolation with others from outside of their own household.
-They returned a lowlevel positive result, have not been displaying any symptoms, and are otherwise currently well and healthy.
+The cases were identified on Sunday 06 September in two individuals who were already in compulsory isolation following their arrival at Ascension on Friday 04 September.
+They were tested as part of AlGs routine testing protocols for those who enter small group isolation with others from outside of their own household.
+They returned low-level positive results with neither displaying any symptoms, and are otherwise currently well and healthy.